lorrainescanlon/farmers-market-review/README.md

 ### Existing Features

 #### Navigation Bar
- - Navbar with seedling icon and page navigation links.
+ - Navbar with website name, seedling icon and page navigation links.
- - If user is authenticated/logged in the are presented with different navigation links.
+ - If user is authenticated/logged in they are presented with different navigation links.
- - Active link is highlighted in bold black text.
+ - An active link is highlighted in bold black text.
  - The search box is located to the right of the navigation bar.
  - A logged in display tells the user whether they are logged in or not.
  - The navbar becomes a collapsible burger menu with drop-down list on small to medium sized screens.